kfultz07/go-dataframe/README.md

 // Print all columns to console df.ViewColumns()

+// Returns a slice of all columns in order foundColumns := df.Columns()

 // Generates a decoupled copy of an existing DataFrame.
 // Changes made in one DataFrame will not be reflected in the other. df2 := df.Copy()